wulinjiansheng/WebGL_PathTracer/README.md

 We also write some mat4 utility functions in the shader, including mat translate,rotate,scale,inverse and transpose.

 ###3.
 UI
-We use dat.gui.js to provide UI for the path tracer scene.
+- We use dat.gui.js to provide UI for the path tracer scene.
 Users can resize the size of rendered image, add new objects, currently including cube and sphere, to the current scene; and change the attribute of the objects.
 Once the configuration of the scene is changed, the image will be clear and rendered again.

+- We also provide mouse interaction to translate, rotate and zoom in/ out the scene.
+We use plane to represent the wall, so the wall will be cur off if not faced to camera.

 Performance Evaluation
 -------------------------------------------------------------------------------